ecoservR/EcoservR/README.md

 EcoservR is an updated version of [Ecoserv-GIS](https://www.nature.scot/snh-research-report-954-ecoserv-gis-v33-toolkit-mapping-ecosystem-services-gb-scale), a toolkit for mapping habitats and ecosystem services in the UK using widely available national datasets.
 The toolkit generates an environmental baseline classifying over 200 habitat types, and uses spatial models to map their capacity to provide a range of ecosystem services, as well as the demand for them.

 We decided to re-write Ecoserv-GIS in the R language to eliminate the dependency on proprietary software and workflows that were no longer supported.
-[R](https://www.r-project.org/) is a free, open-source software widely used in the environmental sciences and with growing geospatial capacities.
+[R](https://www.r-project.org/) is a free, open-source software widely used in the environmental sciences and with growing geospatial capabilities.
 EcoservR currently supports 7 of the 9 original Ecoserv-GIS ecosystem services.
-It is currently restricted to English datasets but we are planning support for the whole of Great Britain.
+It is currently restricted to English datasets but we are planning support for the whole of Great Britain in the coming year.

   </div>
 </div>